-Examples of remedial action include retraining, monitoring of performance or peer reviews.
+Examples of remedial action include retraining, monitoring of performance or peer reviews (as further described in MAIAS Rule 8).
 The MAIAS Administrator reserves the right to require that remedial action be at the Accredited Medical Practitioner’s cost.

 The MAIAS Administrator is subject to the direction of the Minister in the performance of the MAIAS Administrator’s duties and the exercise of the MAIAS Administrator’s powers under these Rules.